-Top-Up is a program that allows GI Bill participants' to use the GI Bill to supplement the tuition and fees not covered by tuition assistance.
+Top-Up is a program that allows GI Bill participants to use the GI Bill to supplement the tuition and fees not covered by tuition assistance.
 The amount of the benefit can be equal to the difference between the total cost of a college course and the amount of Tuition Assistance that is paid by the military for the course.
-Top-up is no longer availble for anyone using the Montgomery GI Bill-Selected Reserve or REAP programs..

 If you receive the Top-Up benefit, your regular GI Bill benefits will be reduced.
 The amount of entitlement charged for Top-Up payments as follows:

-The benefit is available for all courses that began on or after October 30, 2000.
-A copy of the Tuition Assistance Authorization form for the course that has been signed by an authorized military official will be required.
-People who have not requested MGIB benefits before should apply for GI Bill benefits using the VA's VONAPP website.
+A copy of the Tuition Assistance Authorization form for the course that has been signed by an authorized military official will be required by the school and the VA.
+You must apply for GI Bill using the VA.GOV website before using the Top-up benefit.

 Q: Is this a good deal for me?